Crystalwarrior/KFO-Server/README.md

     - Accepts a break from a player who shot a bullet during looping or recording mode for the NSD you lead, restoring 0.5 influence and ending the NSD.
 * **nsd_add** "ID/char name/edited-to character/showname/OOC name"
     - Adds a player part of your current trial to your NSD.
+* **nsd_autoadd**
+    - Toggles players who are added to the trial of the NSD being automatically added to the NSD on or off.
+    - By default it is the same as the trial's behavior when a user enters an area part of the trial (refer to /trial_autoadd).
 * **nsd_end**
     - Ends an NSD you lead.
 * **nsd_join** "nsdID"